Dayveibeh/ACW_Project/README.md

 # ACW_Project
-This is a Python Programming Assessment for my MSc Programme.
-It's not so perfect but was enough for me to get an A.
+Analysing data of a group of people in a small town.
+This is an interesting project